Óscar Pérez (footballer, born 1973): Club career

+Cruz Azul

 He was the starting goalkeeper for Cruz Azul since 1997 with the team winning the championship in the 1997 Winter Season.
-Pérez debuted for the team in 1993, facing Atlas which ended in a 0–0 draw.
+Pérez debuted for the team in 1993, facing Atlas, which ended in a 0–0 draw.
 He quickly became the starting goalkeeper for Cruz Azul and won the 1997 Invierno Final, where Cruz Azul defeated Club León by a score of 2–1.

 In 2001, he helped steer Cruz Azul all the way to the final of the Copa Libertadores, a historic run for a Mexican club in the competition.
 With Pérez in goal, Cruz Azul was able to eliminate teams like Cerro Porteño, River Plate and Rosario Central, before playing Boca Juniors in the two-legged final.
 In the final, they lost at home, and won in Buenos Aires to take the final to a penalty-shootout but lost 1–3.

-In a league game away to Estudiantes Tecos in 2006, Pérez scored by a header in stoppage time to equalise 1–1.
+In a league game away to Estudiantes Tecos in 2006, Pérez scored a header in stoppage time to salvage a 1–1 draw.
 In 2007, he was given an award for a record-making 400 appearances at Cruz Azul.

 He moved to Tigres UANL, starting 4 games in the Apertura 2008.
-Pérez's first game with Tigres was on 13 July 2008 in a friendly against his former team, Cruz Azul which ended in a draw 1–1.
-He was a great addition to Tigres as he maintained the least goal approaches of the Apertura 2008 tournament.
+Pérez's first game with Tigres was on 13 July 2008 in a friendly against his former team, Cruz Azul, which ended in a 1–1 draw.
+He was a great addition to Tigres as he maintained the fewest goal approaches of the Apertura 2008 tournament.

-After a year with Tigres, he moved to Chiapas on loan where he played in the 2009–10 season.
+After a year with Tigres, he moved to Chiapas on loan, where he played in the 2009–10 season.

-For the Apertura 2010, Pérez moved to Club Necaxa.
-After leaving Club Necaxa Pérez joined with San Luis on loan.
+For the Apertura 2010, Pérez moved to Club Necaxa, after which he joined San Luis on loan.